Freediving Safety Note…

 Freediving is an incredible activity to incorporate into your life; however with a lack of understanding the risks are obvious.
 Thus I strongly encourage anyone who is interested in pursuing freediving to read as much information on the subject as possible and to partake in a freediving training course, see links below.

-The following resources may also be useful: Manual of freediving, Underwater on a Single Breath by U. Pelizzari and S. Tovaglieri, 2001.
-One Breath, A reflection on Freediving by Emma Farrell, 2006.
+The following book is also recommended: Manual of freediving, Underwater on a Single Breath by U. Pelizzari and S. Tovaglieri, 2001.

 A History of Freediving